 The Paris Agreement in action: upscaling forest and landscape restoration to achieve nationally determined contributions

 Forest and landscape restoration (FLR) can make a decisive contribution to the achievement of nationally determined contributions (NDCs), since FLR measures often combine mitigation and adaptation approaches.
-The project focuses on three regions with considerable potential for expanding forest stocks and improving their ecosystem services.
-The aim is to support partner countries in honouring their commitments made under the Paris Agreement.
-To achieve this, the project is funding regional platforms for knowledge transfer, capacity-building, mobilising innovative financing and FLR monitoring.
-The project is also supporting the implementation of existing national FLR action plans and their monitoring.
+The project focused on three regions with considerable potential for expanding forest stocks and improving their ecosystem services.
+Partner countries were supported in honouring their commitments made under the Paris Agreement.
+To achieve this, the project funded regional platforms for knowledge transfer, capacity-building, mobilising innovative financing and FLR monitoring.
+The project also supported the implementation of existing national FLR action plans and their monitoring.

 - Countries